 They envision conveyor belts, mass layoffs, and soulless robotic arms picking and packing away products.
 Yes, this is the case in some areas of the manufacturing industry that uses a repetitive manufacturing process.
 But, since the industrial robotics boom of the 1980s, the application of automation in manufacturing has changed, from robotic arms for large-scale manufacturers to inventory management tools for crafters.

 Automation is no longer a threat to employees but an important tool for any manufacturing business.

-Manufacturing process automation is here to stay and will only continue to improve each day as the technology becomes more accessible.
+Automation in production is here to stay and will only continue to improve daily as the technology becomes more accessible.

-As already mentioned, an automated manufacturing system isn’t only limited to production lines.
+As mentioned, an automated manufacturing system isn’t limited to production lines.
 It can be a tool that can automate your inventory, orders, purchasing, or even marketing.
-Pretty much anything can be automated to improve your manufacturing productions.
+Pretty much anything can be automated to improve your manufacturing business process.

 In this article, we look into how a manufacturer can implement these tools into their business and the different functions these tools perform.

 So, without further ado, let’s delve straight into it.